 The 3 Stages of Narcissistic Abuse

 There are three stages of narcissistic abuse; idealize, devalue and discard.
 Victims describe the experience as living on an emotional rollercoaster.
 The narcissist will repeat the cycle as often as they feel is necessary to keep their partner in a place of submission.
-The stages of narcissistic abuse include the following:
+The 3 stages include the following:

 Narcissists don’t target anyone; they look for a combination of vulnerability and status.
 For example, an extremely beautiful woman who seeks constant validation is the perfect partner for a narcissist.